Parity Quantum Optimization: Encoding Constraints: Encoding Constraints

-The parity transformation \cite{lechner2015quantum} translates each term in the Hamiltonian in Eq.~\eqref{eq:H} to a single parity qubit.
-For a detailed explanation of the parity transformation see Ref. \cite{compilerpaper}.
-Here, we summarize the most important aspects for completeness: A parity qubit represents the product of spins in the $z$-basis, e.g., $\sigma_{123}^{(z)} = s_1 s_2 s_3$.
-The parity transformation then describes the graph in terms of parity variables.
-This step increases the number of degrees of freedom from $N$ to $K$, where $N$ is the number of spins and $K$ is the number of edges (or hyperedges).
-Thus, $K-N+D$ parity constraints are introduced to restrict the low-energy subspace to the original size, where $D$ is related to the degeneracy of the Hamiltonian (see \cite{compilerpaper}).
-The parity constraints are constructed from generalized closed loops in the logical graph e.g. $\sigma_{12}^{(z)} \sigma_{26}^{(z)}\sigma_{16}^{(z)}$ is a valid parity constraint as the corresponding product in the logical variables is always $+1$.
-The main challenge in the parity transformation is to select $K-N+D$ generalized closed loops such that the resulting parity constraints can be laid out on a chip in a local space-filling manner.
-For an all-to-all connected model, the choice of loops and the layout was shown in Ref. \cite{lechner2015quantum}.
-For arbitrary hypergraphs, the choice and arrangement of qubits is done compilation \cite{compilerpaper}.
+The parity transformation translates each term in the Hamiltonian in Eq.~\eqref{eq:H} to a single parity qubit and all $k$-body interaction strengths $J_{i_1 \dots i_k}$ become local fields $J_{\alpha_i}$ only.
+We denote parity qubits with $\tilde{\sigma}^{(i)}_{z}$ and their corresponding eigenstates with $\ket{\pm1}$.
+A detailed explanation of the parity transformation can be found in Ref.~\cite{compilerpaper} and in Appendix~\ref{appendix_parityTransormation}, which contains the transformation of the graph shown in Fig.~\ref{fig1} and some other examples of optimization problems in the presence of side conditions.
+In the following, we summarize the most important aspects for completeness: The logical qubits $\sigma^{(i)}_z$ with eigenvalues $\pm 1$ represent the spins $s_{i}$ in the $z$-basis.
+A parity qubit represents the product of $k$ logical qubits, e.g., $\tilde{\sigma}^{(1,2,3)}_{z} = \sigma^{(1)}_z\sigma^{(2)}_z\sigma^{(3)}_z$ for ${k=3}$.
+The parity transformation transforms the graph into a parity layout, which then encodes the optimization problem in terms of parity variables.
+This step increases the number of degrees of freedom from $N$ to $K$, where $N$ is the number of spins and $K$ is the number of non-zero terms in the problem Hamiltonian.
+If we have additional hard constraints as in Eq.~\eqref{eq:sumconst}, $K$ is the number of distinct spin products in both the non-zero terms of the problem Hamiltonian and the hard constraints combined plus the number of ancilla qubits, if they are needed.
+Thus, $K-N+D$ parity constraints are introduced to restrict the low-energy subspace to the original size, where $D$ is related to the degeneracy of the Hamiltonian (see Ref.~\cite{compilerpaper} for further explanation).
+For the unconstrained optimization problem, the parity constraints are constructed from generalized closed cycles in the logical graph~\cite{compilerpaper}, for example $\tilde{\sigma}^{(1,2)}_{z} \tilde{\sigma}^{(2,6)}_{z} \tilde{\sigma}^{(1,6)}_{z}$, which is a valid parity constraint as the corresponding product in the logical variables is always $+1$.
+The main challenge in the parity transformation is to select $K-N+D$ generalized closed cycles such that the resulting parity constraints can be laid out on a chip with local connectivity.
+For an all-to-all connected model with only 2-body terms, the choice of cycles and the layout was shown for the Lechner-Hauke-Zoller (LHZ) architecture~\cite{lechner2015quantum}.
+For other graphs and hypergraphs, the choice and arrangement of qubits is done by compilation~\cite{compilerpaper}.